MUSE FAQ

 # Is MUSE cross platform?

 Yes, it runs on Windows, Linux and macOS.
-We are shipping Linux and Windows only for now, macOS is coming soon and it leverages from the Metal API too.
+We are shipping Linux and Windows only for now, macOS also leverages from the Metal API!

 # How do I run MUSE?

-Also have a look at the MUSE Video.
+Have a look at the MUSE Video (opens new window).

-Muse is free and will be free for any client of the Multiverse "Pro Version".
+MUSE is currently free and will continue to be free for any client of the Multiverse "Pro Version".
 We are considering other means of distribution for the future.

-# Will MUSE be distributes separately from Multiverse?
+# Will MUSE be distributed separately from Multiverse?

-Yes, MUSE is "standalone" as per its name, and it is already distributed as a separate archive.
-It only require Multiverse Pro Version to performs some license validation and does not consume a license.
+Yes, MUSE is "standalone" as per its name, and it is already distributed as a separate package.
+It currently requires the Multiverse Pro Version license server to performs a initial license validation at startup, and, once started it does not consume a Multiverse license.

-A completely separate distribution is planned for MUSE Version v1.0
+A completely separate distribution is planned for MUSE Version v1.0.0 in the future.

 Absolutely yes!
-MUSE is provided to clients of the Multiverse Pro Version, it can be downloaded in the client area.
-When running it will briefly check for the presence of a license server but won't consume Multiverse licenses.
+MUSE is provided as a preview to clients of the Multiverse Pro Version, it can be downloaded in the client area.
+MUSE builds are time-limited and only released sporadically as preview only.
+When running MUSE, we briefly check for the presence of a Multiverse license server running but won't consume any actual Multiverse licenses.